The Human Truth Foundation

 q=37.

-The best countries amongst those classed as small islands at protecting human rights, engendering tolerance and supporting equality, are Taiwan, Malta and Cyprus but the collection as a whole does poorly compared to the global average.
-The worst countries are Solomon Islands, Tuvalu and Brunei.
+The best countries amongst those classed as small islands at protecting human rights, engendering tolerance and supporting equality, are Malta, Cyprus and Taiwan and the collection as a whole does better than the global average.
+The worst countries are Brunei, Comoros and Bahrain.

 For full commentary and data, see: